Resource allocation with costly participation

 \textbf{Keywords:} Pay-to-bid auctions, risk-loving bidders, risk neutral bidders, revenue management.\\

 \textbf{JEL Classification:} C61, C73, D44

-\begin{section}{Introduction} Over the past few years, certain internet auctions, commonly referred to as pay-to-bid auctions have seen a rapid rise in popularity.
-The basic structure of the auction is as follows:

-\begin{itemize} \item The price starts at zero. \item Each bid costs \textcent1 for any bidder. \item Each bid adds 10 seconds to the game clock so that the auction never ends while there are still willing bidders. \item If the clock reaches zero, the final bidder wins the object and pays the sell price. \end{itemize}

-When the price is low, each player prefers to bid if afterwards no opponent will enter before the clock runs out.
-However, if players are too likely to enter in the future, no player will want to bid.\\
+\begin{section}{Introduction} Over the past few years, certain internet auctions, commonly referred to as pay-to-bid auctions, have seen a rapid rise in popularity.
+The basic structure of the auction is as follows: (i) The price starts at zero. (ii) Each bid costs 1 cent for any bidder. (iii) Each bid adds 10 seconds to the game clock, so the auction never ends while there are still willing bidders. (iv) If the clock reaches zero, the final bidder wins the object and pays the sell price.
+Due to the structure of these auctions, when the price is low, each player prefers to bid if afterwards no opponent will enter before the clock runs out.
+However, if players are too likely to enter in the future, no player will want to bid.

-The mechanics of the pay-to-bid auction (also known as penny auctions) has parallels with the all-pay auctions and the war-of-attrition game format \cite{fudenberg}.
-As with the classic all-pay auction \cite{shubik}, all bidders pay a positive sum if they choose to participate in the auction, regardless of whether they win or lose.
-The costly action required to become the winning bidder is also reminiscent of the war-of-attrition game format\footnote{All-pay auction has been applied to describe rent-seeking, political contests, R\&D races, and job-promotions.
+The mechanic of pay-to-bid auctions (also known as penny auctions) has parallels with the all-pay auctions and the war-of-attrition game format, \cite{fudenberg}.
+Because with the classic all-pay auction, \cite{shubik}, all bidders pay a positive sum if they choose to participate in the auction, regardless of whether they win or lose.
+The costly action, required to become the winning bidder, is also reminiscent of the war-of-attrition game format. {All-pay auction has been applied to describe rent-seeking, political contests, R\&D races, and job-promotions.
 Under full information in one-shot (first price) all-pay auctions, the full characterization of equilibria is given by \cite{Baye}.
 A second-price all-pay auction, also called war of attrition, was proposed by \cite{Smith} in the context of theoretical biology and, under full information, the full characterization of equilibria of it is given by \cite{Hen1}.
 The war of attrition game has been applied to many problems in economics, most notably industrial competition (e.g. \cite{fudenberg2}), public goods provision (e.g. \cite{Bliss}) and Bargaining (e.g. \cite{ordover} and \cite{rub2}).
-Recently, \cite{Siegel} provides an equilibrium payoff characterization for general class of all-pay contests.}.\\
+Recently, \cite{Siegel} provides an equilibrium payoff characterization for general class of all-pay contests.}